 Simmons College – Simmons School of Management

-Once exclusive to women with the goal of balancing out the male-dominated business world, Simmons has recently migrated their School of Management branch to a fully-online MBA model and opening their virtual doors to all, embracing the evolving gender diversity in the modern workplace.
+Once exclusive to women to balance out the male-dominated business world, Simmons has recently migrated their School of Management branch to a fully-online MBA model and opening their virtual doors to all, embracing the evolving gender diversity in the modern workplace.
 The school follows a liberal arts approach to learning, and the MBA program is a 48-credit-hour curriculum consisting of 14 courses and two electives.
-Avoiding heavy emphasis on core business, the MBA molds its students into well-rounded leaders with courses including Negotiation and Conflict Management and Leading Organizational Change.
+Avoiding heavy emphasis on core business, the MBA molds its students into well-rounded leaders with Negotiation and Conflict Management and Leading Organizational Change courses.
 The average class size in Simmons’s program is 15 students.

-Simmons also requires students to attend at least two immersion courses in-person – an event held on-campus as well as a course held in a major city that encourages collaboration and problem-solving, providing a unique twist to distance learning.
-Accredited by the AACSB, the school’s faculty is comprised of renowned individuals who previously worked in companies such as Boeing and Medicaid.
-Tuition costs are $67,200 (about $1,400 per credit hour) and applications are vetted automatically for scholarship eligibility.
+Simmons also requires students to attend at least two immersion courses in-person – an event held on-campus and a course held in a major city that encourages collaboration and problem-solving, providing a unique twist to distance learning.
+Accredited by the AACSB, the school’s faculty comprises renowned individuals who previously worked in companies such as Boeing and Medicaid.
+Tuition costs are $67,200 (about $1,400 per credit hour), and applications are vetted automatically for scholarship eligibility.

 Suffolk University – Sawyer Business School

 With its online MBA program established in 1999, Suffolk was the first collegiate institution in the Massachusetts area to go online, paving the way for other local business schools that migrated their courses to the web.
-Suffolk offers a 55-credit-hour curriculum accredited by both the AACSB and NEASC and is available in six concentrations of which, students are required to take at least three courses: Accounting, Entrepreneurship, Finance, International Business, Marketing, and Strategic Management.
+Suffolk offers a 55-credit-hour curriculum accredited by both the AACSB and NEASC.
+It is available in six concentrations, of which students are required to take at least three courses: Accounting, Entrepreneurship, Finance, International Business, Marketing, and Strategic Management.
 Accelerated MBA options are also available for graduates of eligible law schools or CPAs, subtracting a significant amount from the required credit total.

-While the MBA can be completed entirely online (it shares the same admission requirements, faculty, and curriculum as its campus counterparts), students may also attend classes in person or join the school;s global travel seminars that involve trips to prestigious companies around the world, allowing students to learn from business experts and academic heads.
-Suffolk has a small average class size, with just six students average per class, which makes for a small, focused environment.
+While the MBA can be completed entirely online (it shares the same admission requirements, faculty, and curriculum as its campus counterparts), students may also attend classes in person or join the school’s global travel seminars that involve trips to prestigious companies around the world, allowing students to learn from business experts and academic heads.
+Suffolk has a small average class size, with just six students average per class, making for a small, focused environment.